muldjord/skyscraper/docs/CLIHELP.md

                              game title.
   --relative                 Forces all gamelist paths to be relative to rom
                              location.
-  --addext <extension>       Add this or these file extension(s) to accepted
+  --addext &lt;extension&gt;       Add this or these file extension(s) to accepted
                              file extensions during a scraping run. (example:
-                             '*.zst' or '*.zst *.ext) --lang <code>              Set preferred result language for scraping modules that support it.
+                             '*.zst' or '*.zst *.ext) --lang &lt;code&gt;              Set preferred result language for scraping modules that support it.
                              (Default 'en')
-  --region <code>            Set preferred game region for scraping modules
+  --region &lt;code&gt;            Set preferred game region for scraping modules
                              that support it.
                              (Default prioritization is 'eu', 'us', 'wor' and 'jp' in that order) --nohints                  Disables the 'DID YOU KNOW:' hints when running Skyscraper.
-  --verbosity <0-3>          Print more info while scraping
+  --verbosity &lt;0-3&gt;          Print more info while scraping
                              (Default is 0.)